 Visiting the Kakku Pagodas with the Pa’O people

-During a visit to Myanmar in 2011 I met the Pa’o people for the first time.
-With friends I visited Shan State and we were staying in Kalaw, about 70 km from Taunggyi, the capital.
+During a visit to Myanmar in 2011, I met the Pa’o people for the first time.
+With friends, I visited Shan State and we were staying in Kalaw, about 70 km from Taunggyi, the capital.
 We decided to visit the Kakku Pagodas, which is about 30 km from Taunggyi.
 Kakku has more than 2,000 stupas located close together.
 There is not much information about this archaeological site that might date back to the 3rd century BC.
-Some pagodas are from the 17th and 18th century, others were added later on.
+Some pagodas are from the 17th and 18th centuries, others were added later on.

 The Kakku Pagodas are in the domain of the Pa’O people.
 I remember that we stopped at an office in Taunggyi and had to register.
 A guide from the Pa’O people was compulsory.
 A young trainee guide joined us.
 We had a wonderful time with our guides.
 Kakku is an amazing place.